barumau/pandunia/eng/110_lexibina.md

 ## Affixes

-Affixes, i.e. prefixes and suffixes, are very important and give great flexibility to the language.
+Affixes, i.i. prefixes and suffixes, are very important and give great flexibility to the language.
 They are joined to the base word.

 Two or more roots can be put together to make _compound words_.